clairesarraille/airbnb_price_prediction/README.md

 This study uses [listing data](http://insideairbnb.com/get-the-data/) scraped from Airbnb's website in September 2023, compiled by the organization [*Inside Airbnb*](http://insideairbnb.com/about/).
 "Inside Airbnb is a mission-driven project that provides data and advocacy about Airbnb's impact on residential communities."
 As a side note, they also produce fascinating studies such as [A Year Later: Airbnb as a Racial Gentrification Tool](http://insideairbnb.com/research/a-year-later-airbnb-as-a-racial-gentrification-tool).

 ## Extent of Data:
 - Listings from 32 cities from 20 states in the U.S. There are over 270,000 listings.
 My final set of cleaned and pre-processed attributes include amenities, location, beds, bathrooms, property type, room type, and the polarity/subjectivity of the description of the host, property, and neighborhood.
+My final count of listings that I use for modeling after duplicates and outlier removal is 274,234.

 # Sources:
 - Alharbi, Zahyah.
 (2023).
 [A Sustainable Price Prediction Model for Airbnb Listings Using Machine Learning and Sentiment Analysis.](https://www.researchgate.net/publication/373625586_A_Sustainable_Price_Prediction_Model_for_Airbnb_Listings_Using_Machine_Learning_and_Sentiment_Analysis) Sustainability.
 15. 13159.
 10.3390/su151713159.